Alice L Pedersen

 To engage questions of race, gender, class, and the American narrative of history in order to better understand our present moment.

 General method of instruction

 This class will be reading heavy, with daily reflective writing assignments.
 Students are expected to arrive to class having not only done the reading, but thought about it, prepared questions, and be prepared to engage in discussion.

 No prerequisites, but a background in US History, literature, and/or African-American Studies will help.
 Please be prepared to read several hundred pages per week.

 Class assignments and grading

-Short daily writing assignments; one longer analytic paper; and a final project TBD.
+Short daily writing assignments; one longer analytic paper; and a final creative project.